You are here

 Farmers are starting to use some tools during a longer timeframe during the growing season, not just during specific times in the year like planting, spraying or combining, according to Mike Brandert, a Deere AMS consultant with Platte Valley Equipment in Fremont, Nebraska.

-Mike Brandert, Deere AMS consultant based in Fremont, Nebraska, talks about how farmers are taking precision tools from the tractor and sprayer to the combine this fall.
+From the planter to the combine Mike Brandert, Deere AMS consultant based in Fremont, Nebraska, talks about how farmers are taking precision tools from the tractor and sprayer to the combine this fall.

 Precision controls -- whether for planting, fertilizer and chemical application or harvest yield monitoring -- have "worked really well" for Brandert's farmer customers this year.
 In wetter years when harvest has been long and drawn-out, precision controls like autosteer and autotrack have helped farmers take full advantage of their time in the field and work longer hours during the precious few harvest days between rains.
 This year, though, the results have been shown more in yields, not just time.